aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/transform/_index.md

 - **[Swap Range Data](https://docs.aspose.cloud/cells/swap-range/)** – Exchange data between any two ranges, columns, rows, or individual cells within an Excel file.

+### When to Use These APIs

+Use these APIs when preparing reports for archival, integrating with business intelligence (BI) tools, or reducing large workbook sizes for improved upload/download performance.
+For example, automated cleanup can significantly shorten processing time for financial models with repeated template imports.

+### Related Transformation APIs

+Explore complementary operations such as [merging workbooks](https://docs.aspose.cloud/cells/merge-workbooks/), [protecting sheets](https://docs.aspose.cloud/cells/protect-sheet/), or [converting formats](https://docs.aspose.cloud/cells/convert-spreadsheet/), all supported by the Aspose.Cells Cloud SDKs and REST API.